Big Green Egg + Flame Thrower = Fast, Fun, Delicious!

-We know that you might be nervous or unsure about the process of lighting charcoal with a propane torch...
+We know that you might be unsure about the process of lighting charcoal with a propane torch...
 So, in this edition of Grillmaster Tips we are going to walk you through the ins and outs of cutting the cord and lighting up fast, easy, and safely with the Grill Torch by JJGeorge.

 The Fastest, Easiest, and Cord Free way to Light Charcoal